ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 # How power consumption correlates with performance

-Let's consider an analogy from the car industry: Is the most powerful car the most eco-friendly one?
-Of course not.
-On the contrary, a very powerful car with a larger engine tends to consume more fuel, potentially leading to more pollution.
-While the software realm may not directly mirror the dynamics of the car industry, this analogy serves to emphasize the difference between performance and power consumption.

 There is no direct relationship between power consumption and performance.
 In general, power consumption and performance are trade-offs within a system.
 While they often support each other, there can be cases where they are not aligned.

-Based on my empirical studies, I can provide two examples that support my statement.
+In regard to these  empirical studies, I can provide two examples that support my statement.

 In the **first example**, higher power consumption was observed alongside shorter response times, indicating a trade-off between being less eco-friendly but more performant.